 What are the risks associated with Anorexia Nervosa?

-The risks associated with Anorexia Nervosa are severe and can be life threatening.
-People with Anorexia Nervosa may experience:
+The risks associated with AN are severe and can be life threatening.
+They include:

 - Anaemia (iron deficiency)